 Scoliosis is also classified as degenerative, idiopathic, congenital, or neuromuscular.
 Idiopathic scoliosis has no identifiable cause and comprises around 80% of scoliosis cases in children.
 These curves can be asymptomatic and then cause problems later on in life as age-related degeneration occurs.
 Age-related degeneration also can cause scoliosis in adults.
 This commonly causes difficulty standing up straight and makes day to day life difficult.

 Congenital scoliosis is due to a spinal deformity present at birth.
-Neuromuscular scoliosis develops when when there are abnormalities of the neurologic system or muscles about the spine.
+Neuromuscular scoliosis develops when there are abnormalities of the neurologic system or muscles about the spine.

 Some of the conditions that can lead to neuromuscular scoliosis include: